-Supplementary Explanations Early Notification of General Shareholders Meeting The Company strives to make a notification earlier than the statutory due date.
-Scheduling AGMs Avoiding the Peak Day The Company holds an annual general meeting of shareholders in March, scheduling it for a date other than peak days and at the venue located within walking distance of both JR and metro stations so that more shareholders can easily attend the meeting.
-Allowing Electronic or Magnetic Exercise of Voting Rights The Company regards exercise of voting rights via the internet as a matter to be considered.
-Participation in Electronic Voting Platforms and Other Efforts to Enhance the Voting Environment for Institutional Investors The Company regards participation in the Electronic Voting Platform as a matter to be considered.
-Providing Convocation Notice in English (Translated Fully or Partially) The Company regards posting of a convocation notice in English on its website as a matter to be considered.
+Supplementary Explanations Early Notification of General Shareholders Meeting The Company strives for early notification of general meetings of shareholders.
+For the most recent annual general meeting of shareholders held in March 2022, the Company sent the notice of convocation 15 days prior to the date of the meeting.
+In addition, for the annual general meeting of shareholders held in March 2022, the Company disclosed the notice of convocation on its website eight days before the day the notice was sent, in an effort to provide information to shareholders at an earlier time.
+Scheduling AGMs Avoiding Peak Days The Company holds an annual general meeting of shareholders in March, scheduling it for a date other than peak days and at the venue located within walking distance of both JR and metro stations so that more shareholders can easily attend the meeting.
+Allowing Electronic or Magnetic Exercise of Voting Rights The Company allows exercise of voting rights via the internet for general meetings of shareholders, so as to make it easier for shareholders to exercise their voting rights.
+Participation in Electronic Voting Platforms and Other Efforts to Enhance the Voting Environment for Institutional Investors The Company has participated in the Electronic Voting Platform for institutional investors operated by ICJ, Inc. since the annual general meeting of shareholders held in March 2022.
+Providing Convocation Notice in English (Translated Fully or Partially) Starting with the annual general meeting of shareholders held in March 2022, the Company has prepared convocation notices (convocation notice in a narrow sense and reference documents) in English, which are posted on the Tokyo Stock Exchange's website, the Electronic Voting Platform for institutional investors, and the Company's website.
 Other The Company provides information via the internet to engage in a constructive dialogue with shareholders as much as possible at the annual general meeting of shareholders.
 The Company has also developed an environment where shareholders who are unable to attend the meeting in person can exercise their voting rights more easily by allowing shareholders to exercise their voting rights in writing.